-Jessica is the Assistant Professor of Lighting, Sound & Projection Design at Weber State University in Ogden, UT.
+Jessica is the Assistant Professor of Theatre Design at Weber State University in Ogden, UT.
 She holds a BA from Hampshire College and a MFA from the University of Massachusetts Amherst.
 She is a member of United Scenic Artists 829.

 Jessica’s work as a designer has taken her to many venues in New York and around the country, with diverse projects in theatre, dance, and opera, with a focus on developing new work.
 New York designs include productions with La Mama Experimental Theatre Club, 59E59, A.R.T New York Theatres, Flux Theatre Ensemble, New Opera NYC, Alivewire Theatrics, The Adjusted Realists, Red Fern Theatre, Castillo Theatre, Two Headed Calf, Midlantic Theatre, SoHo Rep, Heiress Productions, Cloud City, Dixon Place, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
 She is the resident lighting designer with SB Dance in Salt Lake City, and a frequent sound & lighting designer at Salt Lake Acting Company.
 She has worked as an assistant or associate designer at Hartford Stage, Westport Country Playhouse, and Barrington Stage Company.
 Jessica has also served as a lecturer or guest designer at Hampshire College, Endicott College, Amherst College, Smith College and Yale University.